 3. Having Unrealistic Expectations

-You might be eager to improve your financial outlook, but you shouldn’t set your standards too high.
-Extreme budgeting looks good on paper, yet this approach isn’t always effective or realistic.
+You might be eager to improve your financial situation, but you shouldn’t set your standards too high.
+Extreme budgeting looks good on paper, but this approach isn’t always effective or realistic.

 “Novice budgeters, especially those trying to pay off credit card debt, often get the numbers to add up on paper, but they have no basis in reality,” said Stephanie Genkin, a financial planner in Brooklyn, N.Y.
 “I look at these budgets and ask these folks, ‘Are you really going to stop eating lunch out every day when previously you were always eating out?’”